Davison Igbinosun

-Aimuamwosa Davison Igbinosun (born April 11, 2004) is an American college football cornerback for the Ohio State Buckeyes.
-He previously played at Ole Miss.
+Aimuamwosa Davison Igbinosun (born April 11, 2004) is an American professional football cornerback for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Ole Miss Rebels and Ohio State Buckeyes and was selected by the Bills in the second round of the 2026 NFL draft.

-Early years
+Early life

 Igbinosun attended Union High School in Union Township, New Jersey.
 He was a dual-threat player, rushing for 894 yards and 11 touchdowns on 75 carries in his career.
 He also brought in 25 passes for 492 yards and three touchdowns.
 However, he was even better on defense tallying 211 tackles, six going for a loss, seven interceptions, 19 pass deflections, two fumble recoveries, one forced fumble, and a blocked field goal.
-He committed to play college football at Ole Miss over other schools such as Notre Dame, Tennessee, Vanderbilt, Indiana, Virginia, Wake Forest, Duke, Pitt, Boston College, Virginia Tech, Cincinnati, Kentucky, and Rutgers.
+He committed to play college football at Ole Miss over other schools such as Notre Dame, Tennessee, Vanderbilt, Indiana, Virginia, Wake Forest, Duke, Pittsburgh, Boston College, Virginia Tech, Cincinnati, Kentucky, and Rutgers.